 X.D.1.
-Valid points scored on the mid-section of the trunk shall be recorded automatically by the transmitter in the Protector and Scoring System.
-In case of a valid turning kick to the trunk protector, the "valid point" shall be scored automatically by the transmitter in the Protector and Scoring System, while the "valid turn" shall be scored by the judges.
+Valid points scored on the mid-section of the trunk shall be recorded automatica lly by the transmitter in the PSS.
+In case of a valid turning kick to the trunk protector, th e "valid point" shall be scored automatically by the transmitter in the PSS, while a techn ical point for a turning kick shall be scored by the judges.
+The coach may challenge if t he technical point was not scored by the judges without a penalty being issued.